 A coloratura soprano praised for her "scintillating precision" (Opera News), Emily Misch is establishing herself as a clear-voiced, versatile, and intelligent performer.
-Her 2021-22 season includes Queen of the Night in The Magic Flute and Berginella in Songbird with the Glimmerglass Festival, Madame Goldentrill in The Impresario with Syracuse Opera, Handel's Messiah with Naples Philharmonic, a soloist appearance in Berg’s Wozzeck with Boston Symphony Orchestra, and Musetta in La bohème with Newport Classical.
+Her 2022-23 season includes Musetta in La bohème with Newport Classical and Queen of the Night in The Magic Flute at Arizona Opera.
+Recent highlights include Queen of the Night with the Glimmerglass Festival, Madame Goldentrill in The Impresario with Syracuse Opera, Handel's Messiah with Naples Philharmonic, and a soloist appearance in Berg’s Wozzeck with Boston Symphony Orchestra.

 Concert engagements include the Ravinia Festival's Steans Music Institute (Vocal Fellow), Mahler's Symphony No. 8 (Mater Gloriosa) with Berkshire Choral International, Carmina Burana with Westchester Choral Society, Huntington Choral Society, and Altoona Symphony Orchestra, Mozart's Requiem and Haydn's Paukenmesse with Huntington Choral Society, and Exsultate, jubilate with Greenville Symphony Orchestra.

 A 2018 Metropolitan Opera National Council Auditions Grand Finalist, Emily has also been awarded prizes from the Schuyler Foundation for Career Bridges, the Gerda Lissner Foundation, Mannes College, and Yale University, and has participated in young artist training programs at Wolf Trap Opera Company, Opera North (NH), and Opera on the Avalon.
 She received a BA in Music from Yale University, where she graduated magna cum laude.